8l/SmallWM/README.markdown

  - The width of the border of windows (default: 4).
  - Whether to (1) or not to (0) show application icons inside icon windows (default: 1).
  - The severity of logging messages to send to syslog.
 By default, this is `WARNING`.
 See `syslog(3)` for the other log levels.
  - What window to apply hotkeys like MINIMIZE to - this can be either `focus` (which means that the currently focused window is acted upon) or `mouse` (which means that the window under the cursor is acted upon).
-The default is `mouse`, since that was the only behavior available in SmallWM until recently.
+The default is `mouse`, since that was the only behavior available in swm until recently.

 The options in the `[actions]` section are covered next, and then the `[keyboard]` section after that.